Quantum-Inspired Machine Learning: a Survey: QiML in Practice

 QiML has seen implementation over an assortment of ML tasks, typically over benchmark generic datasets, such as the UCI and PMLB \cite{Olson2017PMLB} datasets.
 Works involving the Quantum Nearest Mean Classifiers have used these datasets extensively to assess the model's capabilities, often as validation before moving to real-world contexts (Section \ref{sec:practice_medical}).
 In this setting, these works commonly cite improved performance over other baseline models.
 The models are also shown to be able to learn complex distribution, typically challenging for classical Nearest Mean Classifiers \cite{sergioli2017quantum}.
 However, a caveat of these methods is their much longer training and inference time compared with classical methods \cite{sergioli2020quantum}.
 Further, these benchmark datasets are typically small-sized.
-QMNCs have yet to see use over large-scale data.
-The HQC, despite it's prowess, admits a roadblock to this, as increasing the number of copies of samples introduces a non-negilible computation cost \cite{sergioli2019new}.
+QNMCs have yet to see use over large-scale data.
+The HQC, despite it's prowess, admits a roadblock to this, as increasing the number of copies of samples introduces a non-negligible computation cost \cite{sergioli2019new}.
 The works inspired by quantum interference \cite{zhang2021interactive} and quantum correlation \cite{zhang2022quantum} show promise over these benchmark datasets, however also note computation costs to be a detriment to the applicability of these methods.
-These works defer improvements in training speed to the promise of realisable quantum computers.
+These works defer improvements in training speed to the promise of realizable quantum computers.

 In tensor network modeling, early works with MPS suggests the applicability of encoding features as polynomial functions \cite{novikov2018exponential}, showing success over generic classification tasks from the UCI dataset, recommendation systems, and synthetic data.
 Results show that inference time is competitive with baseline classical models, however training time suffers significantly, scaling with the chosen bond dimension of the MPS.
-Over bit-string classification, the works presented cite their primary goal to be assessing the feasibility of their models, asserting the settings and datasets for which tensor network models show stronger learning capabilities than, for instance, generative neural networks \cite{stokes2019probabilistic, evenbly2022number}.
+In bit-string classification tasks, tensor network models have demonstrated superior learning capabilities compared to generative neural networks, especially for parity learning problems \cite{stokes2019probabilistic, evenbly2022number}.
 Establishing performance for challenging real-world tasks presents as potential future work.